weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 ---
 title: "Species Identifications: Common Pitfalls"
-excerpt: "Some ideas about Identifications.
+excerpt: "Some thoughts about Identifications.
 How do we identify properly?
 How do we avoid mistakes?"
 date: 2025-05-22
 last_modified_at: 2025-06-01
 layout: single